kelsdoerksen/giga-connectivity/docs/index.md

 # Introduction
-This project develops ML predictive models to predict binary connectivity of schools to the internet.
+This project develops Machine Learning models to predict binary connectivity of schools to the internet.
 The models are trained on a combination of UN-provided survey data and open-source remote sensing data.

 # Dataset
 ### Google Earth Engine